 Galvanized pipes are steel pipes dipped in a zinc solution to prevent rust.
 They were commonly used in homes before 1960.

 The zinc in a galvanized pipe can react with water, and oxidation can form inside of the pipe.
 This reaction causes clogs and blockages to form inside the pipe.
 Oxidization can also cause poor-tasting water.

 We recommend replacing a galvanized plumbing system with a modern plumbing system, which will last much longer and with less chance of material failure.

 As scary as it sounds, lead and plumbing have a long history.
-(In fact, the Latin word for lead is plumbum, which is where the word “plumbing” comes from.)
-Despite overwhelming evidence of the dangers of lead poisoning, lead pipes were promoted for use in water supplies as recently as the 1970s.
+In fact, the Latin word for lead is plumbum, which is where the word “plumbing” comes from.
+Despite overwhelming evidence of the dangers of lead poisoning, lead pipes were promoted for use in water supplies up until as recently as the 1970s.